Looking for skills for your CV? We have a long list and tips on how to find more on the web as well as a guide to adding them to your CV.

 Here are answers to three of the most common questions asked about adding skills to your CV:

-3. What are five examples of personal skills
+3. What are five examples of personal skills?

-Personal skills, also known as soft skills, are character traits that you develop throughout your life rather than learn in a classroom or on-the-job.
-Here are five examples of personal skills that employers value in every industry:
+Personal skills (also known as soft skills) are character traits that you develop throughout your life rather than learn in a classroom or on the job.

 - Communication – or the ability to clearly and effectively communicate ideas and information, both orally and in writing.